RWeick/Gameboy-Color-Megamem-Card/README.md

 # Gameboy-Color-Megamem-Card
-All data necessary to produce a Mega Memory Card for the Gameboy Color The two unlabled pads are 100 nF capacitors
+All data necessary to produce a Mega Memory Card for the Gameboy Color.

 PCB Thickness: 0.8 mm